harrycresswell/mood/README.md

 First, move the `config.toml` and `netlify.toml` files from `themes/mood/exampleSite` to the root of your new project.

-Then, at the top of your _config.toml_ file, set `mood` as your default theme:
+Make sure `mood` is set as your default theme at the top of your `config.toml` file:

 ```
 theme = "mood"